Experrior/Particle-Swarm-Optimization/README.md

-# Particle-Swarm-Optimization
+# PSO visualization & random function generation

-Python visualization of Particle Swarm Optimization
+This is a visualization of Particle Swarm Optimization, a metaheuristic algorithm for solving optimization problems for functions, which aren't necessarily differentiable.
+I'm going to experiment more, and add different variations of PSO in the near future.